tomMckechnie-90/Man-Cave---Breaking-the-stigma/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

 * Log in (or sign up) to Github.
-* Find the repository for this project, Bully-Book-Club.
+* Find the repository for this project, Man-Cave-Breaking-the-stigma.
 * Click on the Settings link.
 * Click on the Pages link in the left hand side navigation bar.
 * In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.